 - The PMP® Audit Process

 - Scheduling and Taking the PMP® Certification Exam

 - Upon Passing the PMP® PMI® Certification Exam

 - PDUs in Much More Details

 Following the above steps one by one will help you clear the most common doubts about the PMP® Project Management Professional Certification.
-For example, many aspirant PMP®s do not know whether they should begin by reading the PMBOK® Guide or getting the 35 Contact Hours or applying for the PMI® Project Management Professsional Certification first.
+For example, many aspirant PMP®s do not know whether they should begin by reading the PMBOK® Guide Guide or getting the 35 Contact Hours or applying for the PMI® Project Management Professsional Certification first.
 The most recommended way to make full use of all study materials and help you understand them best is to (after knowing that you have fulfilled the degree/sub-degree education and working experience requirements):

-- Get the 35 Contact Hours by going through the project management course which will help understanding the concepts presented in the PMBOK® Guide which is difficult to grasp by reading the PMBOK® Guide alone
+- Get the 35 Contact Hours by going through the project management course which will help understanding the concepts presented in the PMBOK® Guide Guide which is difficult to grasp by reading the PMBOK® Guide Guide alone

-- Make up your mind to pass the Project Management Professional Certification by getting all the required study materials – PMBOK® Guide, PMP® reference book and practice exams
+- Make up your mind to pass the Project Management Professional Certification by getting all the required study materials – PMBOK® Guide Guide, PMP® reference book and practice exams

 - Apply for the PMP® Credential Certification which will need your 35 Contact Hours certificate details and you can begin serious study from now on